CygenceTech/content-ops-starter/content/pages/hipaa-compliance.md

   - type: GenericSection
     title:
       type: TitleBlock
-      text: Choose ETECH for Your HIPAA Compliance Needs
+      text: Choose Cygence for Your HIPAA Compliance Needs
       color: text-dark
     subtitle: ''
     text: >
       Don't take a chance with your company's data.
-ETECH IT offers HIPAA compliance services to businesses of all kinds in the medical industry.
-We offer comprehensive services that will help you stay on top of HIPAA compliance requirements and reduce risk exposure for data breaches or other violations.Contact Us Call Us: (718) 737-9169
+Cygence Technology offers HIPAA compliance services to businesses of all kinds in the medical industry.
+We offer comprehensive services that will help you stay on top of HIPAA compliance requirements and reduce risk exposure for data breaches or other violations.
+Contact Us Today.
     actions: []
     media:
       type: FormBlock